Table of Contents

 It connects us to God

 Jesus shed His blood and died for redemption.
 But most importantly, its purpose was to make us realize that God’s mercy is present.
 His love and magnificence are present.
-Indeed, upon the teachings on how Jesus died for us, it awed our very young hearts how much God loves us and through it, finally unchained from the hands of the devil.
+Indeed, the teachings on how Jesus died for us, awed our very young hearts about how much God loves us and through it, finally unchained us from the hands of the devil.

 It gives us peace